-The old pasture land, of which there was about 120 acres, was given a dressing every third or fourth year, of 5 cwt. of kainit per acre.
+The old pasture land, of which there was about 120 acres, was given a dressing every third or fourth year, of 5 cwt. of kainit per acre moss, and good ventilation is provided to the grass roots.

 It is close grazed with a mixed stock, including breeding sows.
 The close grazing has considerably improved it and it is surprising the number of stock it carries.